leonstel/leonstel.github.io/blogs/gmap3.md

 Finally the last thing that happens is that within the `switchMap` it will wait for all the promises from Part 3 to succeed with `Promise.all`

-To simply, until all other properties exists in the Store don't go any further.
+To simplify, until all other properties exists in the Store don't go any further.

 #### Related To Google Maps